 This is the page to go to if you need Mandarin to English translation for your formal or informal documents and projects.
 The free translation tool can be used by anyone, even those who are not familiar with computers.
 This requires input of Chinese text in the input box and then clicking the 'translate' button.
 Immediately, it will do the needful that will suffice for casual needs.
-For professional requests to translate English to Chinese to English, however, you can make use of our paid services at a reasonable cost and swift turnaround time.
+For professional requests to translate from Chinese to English, however, you can make use of our paid services at a reasonable cost and swift turnaround time.
 Should you have any questions or suggestions about the free Chinese translator on the page, please feel free to contact us.

 It is an umbrella term for a variety of languages from the Sino-Tibetan group of languages.
 Almost 1.2 billion people all over the world speak the language.
 The language consists of between 7 and 13 regional groups of languages that are quite different from each other.
 Of these, the largest in terms of native speakers is Mandarin with approximately 960 million speakers.
 The others in the list with significant numbers speaking the language are Wu (with 80 million speakers), Min (70 million), and Yue (60 million).
 Speakers of these languages do not comprehend each other since the languages are totally different from each other.
 To standardise the diversity in languages and foster comprehension, written language has become the way of communication among speakers of different languages that fall in the Chinese category.